halx99/MediaEngine/README.md

-# Anme - A Native Media Engine
+# Axme - The Axmol Media Engine

 A cross paltform media engine for video render based on native sdk